Laplace expansions and tree decompositions: A faster polytime algorithm for shallow nearest-neighbour Boson Sampling: Introduction

 where $\W^{(r_k)}_{\diamond (k,j)}$ is the submatrix of $\W^{(r_k)}$ with row $k$ and column $j$ removed.
 As we remove the last row $k$, these matrices are independent of the choice of $r_k$.
 Clifford and Clifford exploit this fact to precompute the values of $\{ \per \W^{(r_k)}_{\diamond (k,j)} \}_j$ to later separately do a simple calculation of the $m$ possible output probabilities in polynomial time.

 A naive approach to adapt the Cifuentes and Parrillo algorithm for nearest-neighbor shallow circuits would require a new tree decomposition for each of these submatrices, which degrades performance.
 However, by ensuring that the nodes of the tree decomposition we use are in 1-to-1 correspondence to input photon vertices, and that the tree is linear (no branching, i.e. isomorphic to a path graph), we can compute each summand in the Laplace expansion by only a small modification of the original tree decomposition.
-Concretely, one can imagine a ``machine head'' walking the tree from one end to the other (in analogy to the head of a Turing machine walking the tape), and temporarily replacing it to delete the corresponding column of the matrix (the $j$ in $\W^{(r_k)}_{\diamond (k,j)}$ above).
-After computing $\per\W^{(r_k)}_{\diamond(k,j)}$ from this modified tree, it then returns the original node, and moves to the next one.
-In \cref{fig:intro}d, we show the three summands and the replacement of nodes that implements the Laplace expansion for our running example.
+As showin in \cref{fig:intro}d, we formalize this as temporarily removing a node and replacing it by an ``empty'' dummy for each removed input photon, though the dummy may need some minimal contents.
+We may conceptualize this as a \emph{``machine head''} walking the tree from one end to the other, at each step replacing the node it visits, and computing the permanent $\per\W^{(r_k)}_{\diamond(k,j)}$ in (\ref{eq:summary-permanent}).
+These permanents together form the \emph{Laplace decomposition}, and this order of computing then allows us to reuse almost all dynamic programming tables required by the Cifuentes and Parrilo algorithm.

+We remark that our abundant reuse of a single global tree decomposition requires us to work in the non-collision setting of $m = \Omega(n)$: a collision of output photons introduces a cycle in the relevant graph, and invalidates the global tree decomposition.